 - To practise Jesus’ teaching – in thought, word and deed

-- To be guided and changed by the Holy Spirit
+- To allow ourselves to be guided and changed by the Holy Spirit

 The Way of Simplicity means living a life that is; not greedy, sustainable, healthy and slow enough for me to…